Stephen Harriman Long: Great Plains (1820)

 Long wrote that the Pawnee people were "respectable."
 After finding and naming Longs Peak and the Rocky Mountains, they journeyed up the South Platte River to the Arkansas River watershed.
 The expedition was then split, and Long led his group towards the Red River.
-They missed it, ran into hostile Indians and had to eventually eat their own horses to survive before they finally met the other part of the expedition at Fort Smith (now a city on the western border of the state of Arkansas).
+They missed it, ran into hostile Native Americans and had to eventually eat their own horses to survive before they finally met the other part of the expedition at Fort Smith (now a city on the western border of the state of Arkansas).

 Report

 In his report of the 1820 expedition, Long wrote that the Plains from Nebraska to Oklahoma were "unfit for cultivation and of course uninhabitable by a people depending upon agriculture."
 On the map he made of his explorations, he called the area a "Great Desert."
 Long felt the area labeled the "Great Desert" would be better suited as a buffer against the Spanish, British, and Russians, who shared the continent with the United States.
 He also commented that the eastern wooded portion of the country should be filled up before the republic attempted any further extension westward.
 He commented that sending settlers to that area was out of the question.
 Given the technology of the 1820s, Long was right.
-There was little timber for houses or fuel, minimal surface water, sandy soil, hard winters, vast herds of bison, hostile Indians, and no easy means of communication.
-However, it is ironic that the native tribes had been living there for centuries and that, by the end of the 19th century, the "Great Desert" had become the nation's breadbasket.
+There was little timber for houses or fuel, minimal surface water, sandy soil, hard winters, vast herds of bison, resident Native Americans, and no easy means of communication.
+However, it is ironic that the Native tribes had been living there for centuries and that, by the end of the 19th century, the "Great Desert" had become the nation's breadbasket.

-There were two key results of this expedition—a very accurate description of Indian customs and Indian life as they existed among the Omaha, Otoes, and Pawnees and his description of the land west of the Missouri River as a "desert".
+There were two key results of this expedition—a very accurate description of Native American customs and life as they existed among the Omaha, Otoes, and Pawnees and his description of the land west of the Missouri River as a "desert".